jimmy-lew/TravelApp/README.md

 We aim to make travel simple, fun and uncomplicated for all Singaporeans so that they can just TraveLah!

 Why TraveLah?:

-TraveLah is a simple, easy to use, travel companian app for buses!
+TraveLah is a simple, easy to use, travel companion app for buses!
 Frequent a certain bus stop?
 Favourite it so you can access it with ease.
 Don't know whether you should walk or run?
 Check bus timings for stops across the island from the palm of your hand wherever you are.

 ### ⚒️ Tools